-As shown in Table 12, pH criteria were met in Zones 3, 4, and 5.
-Criteria for pH were mostly met in Zones 1A, 2 and 6.
-Criteria were routinely violated in Zones 1B, and 1E.
-In Zones 1C and 1D, pH assessment is hampered by the lack of continuous monitors.
+As shown in Table 12, pH criteria were met in Zones 2, 3, 4, and 5.
+Criteria for pH were mostly met in Zones 1A, 1B, 1C, 1D and 6.
+Criteria were routinely violated in Zone 1E.
+In Zones 1B, 1C, 1D, and 6, pH assessment is hampered by the lack of continuous monitors.
 Like DO, pH has a diel cycle due to photosynthesis, with the lowest pH values expected in the early morning hours or pre-dawn, and the highest pH values expected in the mid to late afternoon.
 Monitoring programs that rely on spot measurements are far more likely to capture daytime high values, and miss pre-dawn low values.

-Figure 4 below shows that the upper level criterion (8.5) was routinely violated at the Delaware River at Trenton, NJ.
+Figure 4 below shows that the upper level criterion (8.5) was routinely violated In Zone 1E.
 Although the criteria allow exceedances if due to natural conditions, the Commission has not defined what would constitute demonstration of natural conditions.
 Natural conditions, for the application of pH criteria, should be defined before the next assessment.